doerte/doerte.github.com/cv/index.md

 Organizational/Administrative Work
 ---------------------------------

+- Member of the local organization committee of the Science of Aphasia XIII
 - Chair of the PhD Student Council of the Graduate School of Humanities (University of Groningen): January 2010 until January 2011
 - Representative of PhD candidates in the CLCG Advisory Council (University of Groningen): January 2010 until February 2011
 - Co-organizer of the [30th TABU Dag](http://www.let.rug.nl/tabudag/archive/2009/index.php), an annual linguistic conference in Groningen: June 2009